Bride and groom kissing by church entrance

 Bride and groom under vibrant autumn leaves.

-Detroit & Southeast Michigan Wedding Venues
+Detroit & Southeast Michigan

 Detroit and Southeast Michigan boast a mix of urban glamour and suburban charm.
 You’ll find everything from historic downtown landmarks and artfully repurposed industrial spaces to lush conservatories and grand estates.
 This region offers big-city amenities (perfect for out-of-town guests and epic photo ops against the skyline) as well as scenic parks and mansions tucked in the suburbs.
 Southeast Michigan’s venue styles range from modern lofts and art museums in Detroit to romantic gardens and manors in the outskirts.
 Whether you want Motown chic or storybook elegance, you can find it here.